atc1441/ESP32_nRF52_SWD/README.md

 - Open the "ESP32_SWD_WIFI.ino" file with Arduino and select the "ESP32 Dev Module", Make sure to select "No OTA (1MB App / 3MB SPIFFS)" as config for the ESP32 to have more space available.
 - Select the ESP32 COM port
 - Click on Upload and wait for a succesfull upload
-- The ESP32 will now create a Wifi Network with the WifiManage called "AutoConnectAP" with your Browser go to the ip 192.168.4.1 after connecting to the Wifi
+- The ESP32 will now create a Wifi Network with the WifiManager called "AutoConnectAP" with your Browser go to the ip 192.168.4.1 after connecting to the Wifi
 - Configure the Wifi to your Home network
 - If fully connected enter "http://swd.local" in your internet browser and it should show a first page from the ESP32
-- Go to "http://swd.local/edit" log in with admin:admin browse for the "index.htm" file and upload it via the supplied webpage
+- Go to "http://swd.local/edit" log in with admin:admin browse for the "data/index.htm" file and upload it via the supplied webpage
 - Got to "http://swd.local" again, the SWD Flasher paged should be shown now.
 - Connect the nRF via SWD if not already done.
 Click the button "Init SWD" and wait for the response in the info page or look in the Arduino UART terminal if something doesnt work, The nRF chip should be detected, if the nRF is locked it will notify about that.